rishabhravi1/49ersRacing/README.md

 # 49ers Racing UNC Charlotte Formula SAE

-Rishabh Ravi - Project Managers
+Rishabh Ravi - Project Manager

 This Repository is a compilation of all work for
 UNC Charlotte 49ers Racing